Our Events - trips, talks and workshops

 Saturday 20th October 2018: AGM at Saling Grove with guest speaker Georgia Green.
-Watch this space!
+Details to follow.

 Our day spent at Barnards Farm Gardens on Saturday 14th October was very enjoyable.
 After meeting for coffee, the AGM was chaired by Lord Petre and a new chairman, Thadian Pillai, elected.
 Minutes will be available on the Board Publications page once they are completed.
 Members and guests enjoyed walking around the gardens in mild and sunny conditions, a light lunch was provided, followed by an entertaining and interesting talk by Xa Tollemache, garden designer.
 Her work can be seen during two of our trips next year - the recently opened Global Growth Vegetable Garden at RHS Garden Hyde Hall, Essex and her own garden at Helmingham Hall, Suffolk.

 Helmingham Hall, Suffolk: A day at the house and garden with a guided tour by Xa Tollemache, the designer-maker - and owner.

 Coach trip to Painshill Park: Guided tour around the 18th century landscape gardens and talk on the John Bartram Heritage Collection of plants, imported from the USA by the Hon Charles Hamilton.

 RHS Garden Hyde Hall, Essex: Evening trip for a guided tour of the gardens with Curator Robert Brett.